wdobbels/morpho-mstar/README.md

 | 128  | 30 000 | no           | 0.882 | 0.484 |
 | 69   | 10 000 | yes          | 0.853 | 0.517 |
 | 128  | 30 000 | yes          | 0.747 | 0.630 |

+When redoing the last run with png images (8-bit instead of 32-bit), I found RMSE = 0.727 and $R^2$ = 0.649.
+This is most likely just due to random fluctuations (due to different initializations).
+The model in the table was also pretrained on 69 pix images.